hsum/mud-pi/README.md

 MUD Pi
 ======

+My fork of the most excellent, MUD Pi, written by Mark Frimston.

+I tried to implement Python practices I've picked up to improve clarity.

 A simple text-based Multi-User Dungeon (MUD) game, which could be run on a Raspberry Pi or other low-end server.